 - Jerkass Gods: Nietzsche thought they were more natural and realistic, hence a part of his appreciation of Ancient Greek culture who, as part of amor fati virtue, survived through the Cosmic Horror Story of living under the gods' boot while still retaining their creativity.
 This is also the reason why he respected the Jewish Jehovah (contrary to the Nazis' beliefs, Nietzsche respected the Jews and considered them worthy opponents), because he was a better representation of nature compared to the Christian concept of God.

-- Jesus Was Way Cool: While he had little positive to say of Christianity, which he considered to be a pollution of Jesus' real teachings, Nietzsche had something of a begrudging respect for Jesus.
+- Jesus Was Way Cool: While he had little positive to say about Christianity, which he considered to be a pollution of Jesus' real teachings, Nietzsche had something of a begrudging respect for Jesus.
 Not that Nietzsche thought Jesus was above criticism (he thought he was too idealistic and downright unusual), but he still thought Jesus was a far more interesting and inspiring figure than any of his disciples: in The Antichrist, he wrote "in reality there has been only one Christian, and he died on the Cross."

 - Large Ham: Particularly in his Author Avatar Zarathustra.

 - Not So Different: His view on religion and science, at least insofar as they both attempt to calculate a metaphysical framework to explain how and why the world functions; the latter is simply secular.
 See also the part on Science Is Bad below.

 - Outgrown Such Silly Superstitions: Or rather, we need to.
 One of the main themes of his work was that God is Dead and science has rendered conventional morality irrelevant, and the only reason we still have it is because we're afraid to let go of it and live in a world without inherent rules.
 But once we do let go of it, we'll be free to create a new world that works better.

-- Pet the Dog: In an age when antisemitism was pretty much widespread in Germany, Nietzsche was outspoken in his defense of the Jewish people and their influence on German (and world) culture.
+- Pet the Dog: In an age when antisemitism was commonplace in Germany, Nietzsche was outspoken in his defense of the Jewish people and their influence on German (and world) culture.

 - Post-Modernism: One of the great precursors for the movement.